PredictiveEcology/Require/cran-comments.md

 ## Updated release

-This is an update to deal with CRAN policy violation (directory left over after testing).
+This update deals with several bugfixes, a removed package dependency (remotes), and changes to tests.

 ## Test environments